-Pine Street provides guests with food, clothing, health care and case management services.
+Pine Street's shelters provides guests with food, clothing, health care and case management services.
 Pine Street provides more than 230,000 overnight beds over the course of a year.

 The Men’s Inn

-The Men’s Inn provides emergency shelter services to nearly 300 men each night.
+The Men’s Inn provides emergency shelter services to over 350 men each night.
 Guests typically receive a bed after meeting with a case manager, who will help them chart the next steps toward securing permanent or transitional housing, job training, substance abuse counseling or other needed services.

 444 Harrison Avenue | Boston

 In addition to a bed, the Men’s Inn offers guests two meals a day, shower and laundry facilities and a health clinic.